 If the water in your bathroom sink is no longer draining, you probably have a clog.
 Clogged bathroom sinks are relatively common, and can be fixed and just a few minutes.
 All you need is the right tools and know-how on how to get the job done.
 Keep reading to learn how to unclog your drain in the bathroom without using any harsh chemicals or hiring a plumber.

-DIY: De-Clogging Your Bathroom Sink
+DIY: What To Use To Unclog Your Bathroom Sink

-When it comes to unclogging your bathroom sink, you have a few options.
+When it comes to unclogging a bathroom sink, you have a few options.
 The most common option is to use a plumber’s snake, or wire hanger, to reach in pull the clog out.
 On average, this process should only take 15 minutes.
 In order to properly do this, however, there are few things you must do before hand.
 The following steps will show you how to properly remove sink parts so you can effectively remove the clog and get your sink back in working order.

 5 Bathroom Sink Unclogging Steps